yuichiroharajpn/ElusiveGenes/README.md

 ### Gene tree file
 The suite inputs unrooted tree files in the newick format.
 All tree files have .nwk extension and are stored in a specified directory.
-Prefix of the tree file should be `[Prefix_symbol]_[Prefix_num]`,
+Tree file name should be `[Prefix_symbol]_[Prefix_num].XXXX.nwk`,
-where `Prefix_symbol` is a string common across all the tree files and `Prefix_num` is a zero-padded positive integer unique to each file.
+where `Prefix_symbol` is a string common across all the tree files and `Prefix_num` is a (zero-padded) natural number unique to each file.
+Any strings (XXXX) can be inserted with periods in the file name if needed.
-Caution: Do not attach .clps.nwk extension for these tree files because this extension will be attached to the intermediate tree files that are removed at the initial step of the script.
+**Caution**: Do not attach .clps.nwk extension for these tree files because this extension will be attached to the intermediate tree files that are removed at the initial step of the script.
 #### The Prefix of OTU names
 Each OTU should have a six-character abbreviation of species names.
 The six-character prefix is attached to the species name with an underscore.